KacperOldz/javaExercices/README.md

 14. Stream.collect()
 - operation that accumulates the elements of a stream into a collection or other data structure, takes a Collector as its parameter

+15. Stream.limit()
+- Restricts the number of elements in a stream to a specified maximum size

+16. Stream.skip()
+- skips a specified number of elements in a stream, allowing processing to continue with the remaining elements

+17. Stream.distinct()
+- filters out duplicate elements from a stream, ensuring that each element appears only once in the resulting stream

+18. Stream.sorted()
+- orders the elements of a stream according to a specified comparator or natural ordering.
+It can sort elements in ascending or descending order

+19. Stream.count()
+- returns the number of elements in a stream.
+It is a terminal operation that triggers the processing of the stream and returns the count of elements

+20. Comparator<>
+- An interface used to define a comparison function, allowing objects to be sorted or compared based on specific criteria
 ## Definitions

 ### 1.Threads